joegreene/2015-Spring-CS-121/Weekly Work/Week-12/README.md

 - Class Inheritance
 - Invoke Parent Constructor Explicitly

+There isn't too much to the notes for this week since the topics for this week are noted quite well in the power point notes and are widespread online.

 ##### Class Inheritance
 There are tons of resources for this material online that help well, such as [this link](http://www.tutorialspoint.com/cplusplus/cpp_inheritance.htm).